CitruzSquared/essays/Spherical Astronomy for Worldbuilders.md

 <tbody>
 <td align="center">
 <img width="2000" height="0"><br>
-Earth has an orbital period of $365.2422$ Earth Solar days while Venus has an orbital period of $1.92$ Venusian Solar days. <br/>
+The Earth has an orbital period of $365.2422$ Earth Solar days while Venus has an orbital period of $1.92$ Venusian Solar days. <br/>
 Calculate the length of the sidereal day on Earth and Venus, keeping in mind Venus has a retrograde rotation. <br>
 (The length of an Earth Solar day is $24$ hours while the length of a Venusian Solar day is $116.75$ Earth Solar days.)
 <img width="2000" height="0">